vitalab/vital/vital/data/augmentation/README.md

 ### Description
 The script generates a massive dataset of artificially generated segmentations (using rejection sampling) that are classified as anatomically correct or incorrect.
-These numerous artificially generated segmentations can then be used in post-processing to replace predicted segmentations that are anatomically incorrect, therefore guaranteeing the anatomical validity of the final results.
+These numerous artificially generated and anatomically correct segmentations can then be used in post-processing to replace predicted segmentations that are anatomically incorrect, therefore guaranteeing the anatomical validity of the final results.

 ### How to run
 If you've generated either the ACDC or CAMUS dataset and have trained an autoencoder system on it, you can perform